New Voices from Europe

 The New Voices from Europe selection is part of the Literary Europe Live project which is co-ordinated by Literature Across Frontiers and co-funded by the Creative Europe Programme of the European Union, with support from Arts Council Wales.

-Read more about our Ten New Voices From Europe
+Read more about New Voices from Europe 2017:

-- Ciwanmerd Kulek – Kurdish novelist, poet and translator
+- Andrei Dósa – Romanian poet and translator of Hungarian literature